ashishthapa/ToDo/README.md

 Run react-dev server (npm run start).
 It should start react and display list of todo items from JSON file provided by the server.

 To run tests in frontend: Open a new terminal and type CI=true npm run test.
-To test integretion test: Open a new terminal and type npm run Cypress:open.
+To test integretion test: Open a new terminal and type npm run cypress:open.
 (Make sure both front and backend servers are running).

 If you have any questions: contact the author.